tonyngo-1/tonyngo-1/README.md

 ## 🚀 About Me
-I'm a Cyber Security Analyst @ at major FinTech company.
+I'm a Cyber Security Analyst working in ONG 🛢️.
 I am now utilizing my background security knowledge and merging it my software development knowledge to further myself in the Security field.

 My Hobbies include: